-For counterparty risk, the same definitions for "past due" and "non-performing" apply in principle as for customer credit risk.
-Due to the careful selection of the counterparties, none of exposures listed was past due nor showed any signs of impairment as of 31 December 2017.
-Accordingly, no provisions were made for these exposures during the 2017 financial year.
+For counterparty risk, the same definitions for "past due" and "impaired" apply in principle as for customer credit risk.
+Due to the careful selection of the counterparties, none of the exposures listed was past due nor showed any signs of impairment as of 31 December 2018.
+In accordance with IFRS 9 requirements, allowances were established for counterparty risk for the first time in the 2018 financial year.